atduskgreg/TenSeconds/README.md

 ### TODO

-* Add high score indicator light to main screen menu
+* Play applause sound on returning to start screen if score was a high score
 * Add tutorial link to main screen menu
 * Add credits flip out panel to main screen menu
 * Better jump sound